devlaming/mgreml/README.md

                    --store-iter 10 \
                    --out ./tutorial/restricted_rhoG1_rhoE0
 ```
-causes two sets of `.pkl` files to be stored (i.e. a file for every ten iterations, for both the restricted and alternative model) and
+makes `mgreml` store two sets of `.pkl` files (i.e. a file for every ten iterations, for both the restricted and alternative model) and
 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                    --covar ./tutorial/covar.txt \
-                   --reinitialise ./tutorial/restricted_rhoG1_rhoE0.estimates.iter.200.bfgs.pkl \
+                   --reinitialise ./tutorial/restricted_rhoG1_rhoE0.estimates.iter.30.bfgs.pkl \
-                   --restricted-reinitialise ./tutorial/restricted_rhoG1_rhoE0.estimates0.iter.20.bfgs.pkl \
+                   --restricted-reinitialise ./tutorial/restricted_rhoG1_rhoE0.estimates0.iter.30.bfgs.pkl \
                    --out ./tutorial/restricted_rhoG1_rhoE0_reinitialised
 ```
 reinitialises estimation for the null and alternative model from appropriate `.pkl` files.
 Notice that analogous to `--reinitialise`, the `--restricted-reinitialise` option cannot be combined with options such as `--restricted-environment-model` and `--restricted-rho-genetic`, as the `.pkl` file already contains the full model specification.

+### Data management

-`mgreml` performs basic data management, e.g. in terms of figuring out for which individuals we have phenotypic as well as GRM data (and data on covariates, if applicable).
-In case `--covar-model` is used `mgreml` also tests if there are any covariates that affect no phenotype at all, and if so, excludes such covariates.
+Finally, `mgreml` performs basic data management, e.g. in terms of figuring out for which individuals we have phenotypic data as well as GRM data (and data on covariates, if applicable).
+In case `--covar-model` is used, `mgreml` also tests if there are any covariates that affect no phenotype at all, and if so, excludes such covariates.

 `mgreml` also performs relatedness pruning when using the `--grm-cutoff` option.
-E.g. the following command selects a subset of individuals such that relatedness in the GRM is nowhere in excess of 0.05:
+E.g. the following command selects a subset of individuals such that relatedness in the GRM is nowhere in excess of 0.1:

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                    --covar ./tutorial/covar.txt \
-                   --grm-cutoff 0.05 \
+                   --grm-cutoff 0.1 \
                    --out ./tutorial/pruned
 ```

-which in this case causes the sample size to decrease by 13, as in shown in part of the log-file below:
+which, in this case, causes the sample size to decrease by 44, as in shown in part of the log-file below:

 ```
 2. CLEANING YOUR DATA
 [...]
 APPLYING RELATEDNESS CUTOFF
+Current memory usage is 284MB
-Removing individuals such that there is no relatedness in excess of 0.05 in GRM First pass: dropped 13 individuals with only one relatedness value in excess of 0.05 Second pass not required, as there are no individuals with relatedness in excess of 0.05 left after first pass Relatedness cutoff has been applied
+Removing individuals such that there is no relatedness in excess of 0.1 in GRM First pass: dropped 40 individuals with only one relatedness value in excess of 0.1 Second pass: dropped 4 individuals with relatedness values in excess of 0.1 Relatedness cutoff has been applied
-Remaining sample size is 4987
+Remaining sample size is 4956
+[...]
 ```

 `mgreml` follows the greedy algorithm developed by Boppana and Halldórsson (1992); [doi:10.1007/BF01994876](https://link.springer.com/article/10.1007/BF01994876).
 Importantly, `mgreml` does this pruning at such a stage that sample size is maximised.
 E.g. for a pair of individuals with a relatedness in excess of the threshold, we try to keep the observation with the lowest missingness.